By Kyra Edson

 Faculty Peer Reviewed

 What Doctors Feel, Danielle Ofri’s answer to Jerome Groopman’s How Doctors Think, explores how doctors’ emotions affect the practice of medicine in good and bad ways.
-As the saxophone …
+As the …

 By Anjali Varma Desai, MD